 Registration

-Register and pay online with Online registration form or print and send our Mail-in registration form, with your check made out to TADAMS, to:
+Register and pay online with Online registration form or print and send our Mail-in registration form, with your check payable to TADAMS, to:

 Full registration includes the Friday night dance, all Saturday workshops, Saturday night dance, and Sunday brunch, concert and dance.